Saur0o0n/PIDKiln/README.md

 **LCD**

-Connected to on of tree SPI on ESP32 - called VSPI (MOSI-23, MISO-19, CLK-18, CS-5)
+Connected to one of three SPI on ESP32 - called VSPI (MOSI-23, MISO-19, CLK-18, CS-5)

 ESP32	| LCD
 --------|---------